IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/parameters.md

     ```

 {% hint style="info" %}
-**Note** In the invocation above, the `--result` option was used.
-This flag implies a `blocking` invocation where the CLI waits for the activation to complete and then displays only the function's resulting output as the `payload` value.
+In the invocation above, the `--result` option was used.
+This flag implies a `blocking` invocation where the command-line interface (CLI) waits for the activation to complete and then displays only the function's resulting output as the `payload` value.
 {% endhint %}

-### Invoking using the `--param-file` flag
+### Invoke using the `--param-file` flag

 You can also pass parameters from a file containing the desired content in JSON format.
 The filename must then be passed using the `--param-file` flag.

-1. Create a file named `parameters.json` containing the following JSON.
+1. Create a file named `parameters.json` containing the following JSON:

     ```json
     {